From an auto driver to becoming CM of Maharashtra: A look at Eknath Shinde’s political journey

 In what came out as a stunning twist to the days-long political crisis in Maharashtra, rebel Shiv Sena leader Eknath Shinde was pronounced as the next Chief Minister of the state by BJP leader Devendra Fadnavis.

-Eknath Shinde is expected to swear in as the next Chief Minister of Maharashtra at 7:30 pm today.
+Eknath Shinde took oath as the Chief Minister of Maharashtra today, along with Devendra Fadnavis as his deputy.

 This comes after the collapse of the Maha Vikas Aghadi (MVA) government in Maharashtra with the resignation of former Chief Minister Uddhav Thackeray yesterday ahead of a floor test called by Governor Bhagat Singh Koshyari, for the Shiv Sena chief to prove his majority.